 Welcome to today's edition of the Rush 24-7 podcast.

-Well, you mean the uh you mean the McCain thing?
+You mean the McCain thing?

-I'm gonna start at a beginning.
+I'm going to start at the beginning.

 Usually the best place.

-Uh welcome to the award-winning Rush Limbaugh program, a program exclusively tailored to rich Republicans and right-minded Republicans and those who aspired to be both.
+Welcome to the award-winning Rush Limbaugh program, a program exclusively tailored to rich Republicans and right-minded Republicans and those who aspired to be both.

-Uh liberals and moderates, listen at your own risk.
+Liberals and moderates, listen at your own risk.

-Telephone number if you want to be on the program today is 800-282-2882, and the email address rush at EIB net.com.
+Telephone number, if you want to be on the program today, is 800-282-2882.

-It was for the boys and girls clubs of America.
+It was for the Boys and Girls Clubs of America.

-Uh and every other year, uh a bunch of friends of mine uh have have arranged with the United States Golf Association to be able to play the U.S. open course for that year uh a couple three weeks prior to the actual open, with the course set up, as it will be for the open, and it is a fundraiser.
+And every other year, a bunch of friends of mine have arranged with the United States Golf Association to be able to play the U.S. Open course for that year a couple, three weeks prior to the actual open, with the course set up as it will be for the Open.

 You lose balls in the rough.

-And he got up uh and made a speech, and he has a speech impediment.
+And he got up and made a speech.

 He stutters.